How many golf balls are on the moon?

 January 9, 2022 7:53 am Published by

-Two.
-There are two golf balls on the moon.
+Well, two.
+There are two golf balls currently on the moon.
 Why is this a thing and how did I even think this is relevant?

 American astronaut on the moon